 Driving on rural roads in North Carolina can be a spectacular experience, especially during autumn.
-But these roads can also be challenging particularly in poor conditions such as at night and during rain and fog.
+But North Carolina roads can also be dangerous, particularly at night or in poor conditions such as during rain and fog.

-Being aware of your surroundings and paying attention are keys to staying safe.
-Here are some routine hazards you can sometimes expect when driving along North Carolina’s rural roads.
+Here are some common hazards you can expect when driving along North Carolina’s rural roads:

 - Sharp twists and turns, blind turns, steep hills, and dips